io-alt-f/altf/content/posts/how-stake-pool-keys.md

 ## 3. KES Key pair

 To create an operational certificate for a block-producing node, you need a Key Evolving Signature (KES) key pair, which authenticates who you are.
-    A KES key can only evolve for a certain number of periods and becomes useless afterwards.
+A KES key can only evolve for a certain number of periods and becomes useless.
-    After the set number of periods has passed, the node operator must generate a new KES key pair, issue a new operational node certificate with that new key pair, and restart the node with the new certificate.
+After the set number of periods has passed we must generate a new KES key pair, issue a new operational node certificate with that new key pair, and restart the node with the new certificate.
+We will add this to our Stake Pool monitoring.

 ```shell
 cardano-cli node key-gen-KES \